jaanga/jaanga.github.io/documents/jaanga-coding-style/jaanga-coding-style-r1.md

 ## Coding Style Guidelines

-The code should be as close as possible to readable English
+The code should be as close as possible to readable English.

 The coding style of an app should follow the style of the most-used library of the app.